niuguy/gocontrib/Readme.md

 * Build the frontend by running `make ui`
 * Run the server by running `make run`

-You can then check the app at http://localhost:8080, the databse will be at the same directory named `gocontrib.sqlite`
+You can then check the app at http://localhost:8080, the databse will be at your home path under `~/.contrib`

 ## Built with